The Joseph House is a non-profit charitable organization that provides direct assistance to people with low incomes.

-Since 1978, the Joseph House has been in Salisbury, Maryland, attending to the needs of the less fortunate on the lower Delmarva Peninsula.
-We rely on God’s provident care as our main resource.
-Volunteers and free-will donations are the vital and indispensable components of this care.
+Since 1978, the Joseph House has been in Salisbury, Maryland, attending to the needs of the less-fortunate on the lower Delmarva Peninsula.

 The Little Sisters oversee all aspects of the operation of the Joseph House.
-Little Sisters of Jesus and Mary, Inc. is a non-profit and 501(c)(3) tax-exempt organization.
+The work of the Joseph House is incorporated under their name, Little Sisters of Jesus and Mary, Inc., which is a non-profit and 501(c)(3) tax-exempt organization.

 Sr. Marilyn Bouchard is Superior General of the Little Sisters of Jesus and Mary.
 Sr. Connie Ladd is Vicar General.